Education and training

 2. Education and training in NATO-led operations

-NATO’s efforts to project stability to crisis areas go beyond deploying troops.
+NATO’s efforts help to increase stability in crisis areas go beyond deploying troops.
 They include education and training to help partners develop security institutions and provide for their own security.

 An important aspect of NATO’s engagement in Afghanistan is assisting the country in developing its security institutions and forces.
 The Alliance deploys Tactical Advice and Assistance Teams to Afghan National Defence and Security Forces units at various levels of command.